Recommendations

 Closure Date:

-7 The chief of staff confirms that service chiefs include the review of service-specific data for ongoing professional practice evaluations and monitors service chiefs’ compliance.
+7 The chief of staff ensures that ongoing professional practice evaluations are completed by providers with similar training and privileges and monitors compliance.

 Closure Date: